 With buyer’s agents becoming more prominent in Perth real estate, it can sometimes be confusing to know how the buyer’s agent’s role differs to that of a traditional real estate agent.

-So, exactly is the difference between a seller and buyer’s agent?
+So, what exactly is the difference between a seller and buyer’s agent?

 Who works for whom?